How I stopped living in survival mode and started creating real connection

 And the hardest part?
 Is that we believe this is “just who I am,” instead of realising it’s who we became to feel safe.

 But early on in my relationship with my (now) husband, I realised… our relationships are mirrors.
+(Yeah, we’ve all heard this before… but have you actually reflected on it?)

-They show us what we’re still carrying.
-They show us where we’re still hurting.
 They show us the places inside of us that still require our attention, tenderness, love and truth.

 Viktor E. Frankl, the Austrian neurologist, psychiatrist, and Holocaust survivor, talks about the idea that between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.
-This is what I have had to practice, over and over, again and again.
-Over time, I’ve learned (slowly, clumsily and imperfectly) how to respond instead of react, sit with the discomfort without trying to control it, soften rather than harden, and speak from my heart rather than my fear.

-The more I’ve been able to soften and surrender, the more I could see something that I missed for years...
+And the more I’ve been able to soften and surrender, the more I could see something that I missed for years…

 The walls I built to protect myself were the same walls that were keeping true love and intimacy out.

-Letting these walls down hasn’t happened overnight (and in truth, I can still sometimes put them up as an automatic reaction)… It’s taken reflection, humility, honest (often uncomfortable) conversations, and a willingness to see myself clearly, as I really am….
-No longer through the lens of my past.
 But learning to drop these walls has changed everything for me.
 Not just my relationships, but my entire life.
 It’s changed my marriage, my friendships, my inner world, my capacity to trust, my confidence, and my ability to create deep, soul-nourishing connection... the kind I never knew existed or thought I’d be capable of.

 And if you’re reading this thinking, “That sounds like me,” then I want you to remember this: